Skip to main content

 A screenshot of the Microsoft Word Select a Certificate box.

 7. The Certificate Details box appears.
 Go to the Details tab and scroll down to Key Usage.
 Single-click on it.
 The lower text box should now display Digital Signature, Non-Repudiation.
-If it does, then this is the right certificate.
+If it does, then this is the correct certificate.
 Click OK.

 A screenshot of the Microsoft Word Certificate Details window with the Details tab showing and highlighted.